Bose® Companion® 2 Series III multimedia speakers review

 A great addition to any home office

 The Bose® Companion® 2 Series III speaker system produces enhanced sound at your connected workstation.

-Like many people, I don’t often use my desktop computer at home anymore.
-Mostly it’s been relegated to being our bill-paying computer, along with storing some other household records.
+I don’t often use my desktop computer at home anymore.
 Instead, our family laptops, tablets, and smartphones carry the weight of our browsing and working these days.

 But there’s one place where those portables simply can’t perform as well as my old desktop: audio.
-The fact that my desktop had a decent pair of external speakers attached made browsing media content a pleasant experience – something I really can’t say for the tiny internal speakers on our laptops and smart devices.
+A decent pair of external speakers can make listening a pleasant experience – something I really can’t say for the tiny internal speakers on our laptops and smart devices.

 Portable and deceptively powerful

 That’s why I was eager to give the Bose® Companion® 2 Series III multimedia speaker system a try.
-Not only would they be an instant upgrade for my fixed desktop station in my home office, their portability and power makes them easy to hook up to my laptop.
-Plus, an additional 3.5mm minijack stereo input makes it easy to plug in my smartphone or tablet for a quick injection from my music library.
+They provided an instant upgrade for my fixed desktop station in my home office, and their portability and power made them easy to hook up to my laptop.
+Plus, an additional 3.5mm minijack stereo input made it easy to plug in my smartphone or tablet for a quick injection from my music library.

 In fact, pretty much anywhere you’ll be perching to do some work on a connected device is a perfect place to have a set of these speakers.
 Their footprint is small, but they’re thoughtfully constructed for near-field listening, angled so that their sound travels to create a sweet spot around your head.